OpenVisualCloud/Media-Transport-Library/doc/run.md

 ## 6. Tests

-This project include many automate test cases based on gtest, below is the example command to run, customize the argument as your setup.
+This project includes many automated test cases based on gtest.
+Below there is an example command to run.
+Customize the argument according to your setup.

 ```bash
 ./build/tests/KahawaiTest --p_port 0000:af:01.0 --r_port 0000:af:01.1
 ```

-BTW, the test required large huge page settings, pls expend it to 8g.
+In case the test requires large huge page settings, please expend it to 8GB.

 ```bash
 sudo sysctl -w vm.nr_hugepages=4096